joeymanny/public-pgp/README.md

 unless im a dumbass and that's not how you do it, which is very possible

 im def a dumbass but you're prolly smarter than me im sure you'll figure it out <3

+if this process is wrong please tell me